 Welcome to the Scouts BSA Merit Badge Week at Camp Snyder.
-This week-long camp is for Scouts who want to work on their Eagle-required and specialty merit badges, try a new camp experience, participate in two different summer camps this year, or stay closer to home.
-Due to overwhelming success of past Merit Badge weeks, we are offering two weeks in 2024!
+This week-long camp is for Scouts who want to work on a variety of Eagle-required and specialty merit badges, try a new camp experience, participate in two different summer camps this year, or stay closer to home.
+Due to overwhelming success of past Merit Badge weeks, we will be offering two weeks in 2025!